You have 21 days (19 days for commercial customers) from the billing date to pay your electricity bill using the method of your choice:

 - 1 watthour = 1 watt of power used over a 1-hour period

 - 1 kilowatthour = 1,000 watthours

-In your opinion, what consumes more electricity: a 1,000-watt (1 kW) baseboard heater operating for one hour, or a 100-watt (0.1 kW) light bulb left on for 10 hours?
+In a “D” rate after the first 40 kWh, in your opinion, what consumes more electricity: a 1,000-watt (1 kW) baseboard heater operating for one hour, or a 100-watt (0.1 kW) light bulb left on for 10 hours?
 And how much does that amount to in dollars?

 Calculate the consumption for each case: